Link199292/auto-mining-GUI/README.md

 # auto-mining-GUI

-A GUI version of auto-miner
+An experimental GUI version of auto-miner.
+Code reformatting and Multi threading implementation is needed.

 ## Reminders